Project: Eclectic Living Room and Main Bedroom Design.

-At the moment, I am particularly drawn to this 1970s art deco vibe with an almost clashing rich color palette.
-I loved the idea of swivels because I didn't want the television to be the focal point of the room, but needed us all to be able to comfortably watch something together.
+I was drawn to a 70s vibe with a rich color palette.
+I loved the idea of swivels because while I didn't want the television to be the focal point of the room, the family needed to be able to comfortably watch something together.
 I wanted two sofas, but I didn't want the traditional symmetrical setup.

 I switched out the kitchen chalkboard for a white cork wall.